-I run through each of these stages in separate posts, explaining the various packages, their inner workings, and demonstrating how they affect the process of data analysis in R. The links for each of these posts, you can find below:
+I will run through each of these stages in separate posts, explaining the various packages, their inner workings, and demonstrating how they affect the process of data analysis in R:

 - Importing data (work in progress)